Centering in Construction: Key Concepts Explained

 FAQs

-What is centering in building?
+Q. What is centering in the building?

-Centering in the building is a temporary framework to hold up a building while concrete sets.
+A. Centering in the building is a temporary framework to hold up a building while concrete sets.
 It also keeps the building in shape.

-What is the purpose of centering?
+Q. What is the purpose of centering?

-The purpose of centering is to create temporary formwork that supports horizontal surfaces such as floor beams, bridges, and slabs during the pouring of wet concrete.
+A. The purpose of centering is to create temporary formwork that supports horizontal surfaces such as floor beams, bridges, and slabs during the pouring of wet concrete.

-What is the difference between shuttering and centering?
+Q. What is the difference between shuttering and centering?

-Shuttering is usually vertical formwork.
+A. Shuttering is usually vertical formwork.
 Centering, on the other hand, is the horizontal formwork responsible for maintaining uniform concrete distribution.